-Growth + Development: Coaches should always help their athletes grow and develop as a student-athlete both on and off the field/court.
+Growth + Development: You should always help your athletes grow and develop as student-athletes both on and off the field/court.

 Communicate With Athletes: Talk with your athletes about your coaching network, where they might be a good fit, which schools are on their Target Lists, and what they should continue to work on.

 Communicate With College Coaches: As college coaches reach out to you about your players and their recruiting needs, communicating this info to your athletes can be helpful and certainly relieve anxiety.

 Build a Great Profile: Athletes are responsible for completing their profiles for you to provide the most updated info to college coaches.
-Besides your coach certification, athletes should add academic information, build their Target School List, add video, etc.
+Besides your coach certification, athletes should add their academic information, build their Target School List, add video, etc.

 Constantly Update + Revise: Athletes should constantly update their profiles with the most up-to-date video, academic info, transcripts, etc.

-Be A Student-Athlete: It's important for athletes to work just as hard in the classroom as they do at practice, in games, and in the weight room.
-They should always remember the importance of academics; don't disqualify yourself from college opportunities because of grades or test scores.
+Be a Student-Athlete: It's important for athletes to work just as hard in the classroom as they do at practice, during games, and in the weight room.
+They should always remember the importance of academics, but shouldn't disqualify themselves from college opportunities because of grades or test scores.

 Communicate With You: Athletes should communicate with you regarding their Target List, which colleges are good fit for them right now, and what can be done to improve and create more opportunities.

 Finally, as we’ve worked with high school and college coaches over the years, we’ve heard one piece of consistent feedback regarding athletes and their profiles: